sandershortway/BlackScholesHeston/README.md

 **Differential Evolution**
 - [x] Evaluate minimization objective function for particular set of parameters
 - [x] Generate test data for testing algorithm

-# Information on the data
-The data that will be relevant is the maturity time in days and strike price of various European call options for a particular stock.
-The data is currently in .csv format which I was able to download from barchart.com.
-I cleaned up the data by removing rows and columns which were not relevant.
-The model does not do this for us (yet).
-The first column contains the strike price and the second column the market price for a European call option.

 # Contact
 Email: sanderkorteweg@gmail.com